Our plans to keep supporting

 We hope you, and those who you love and care for, are safe and well in these uncertain and difficult times.

-We’re writing this to let you know about the plans that we are putting in place to ensure that we maintain supportive and creative contact with everyone we work with.
+We have put into place a plan to ensure that we maintain supportive and creative contact with everyone we work with.

-We closed the Entelechy Arts office on Monday and the core Entelechy Arts team are working collectively together, remotely.
+We closed the Entelechy Arts office on March 16th and the core Entelechy Arts team are working collectively together, remotely.
+Work on the Meet Me programme continues to be delivered in partnership with colleagues from the Albany.

 Here’s our plan: